project-march/ProjectMarch/doc/march_packages/march_input_device.rst

     roslaunch march_launch serial_connection.launch

 - Make sure the batteries are charged and in the input device.
+- Make sure the jumper cap in the electronics holder is placed so the input device is powered by the batteries rather than via a USB cable.
-- Press on button, which is located on the electronics holder.
+- Press the on/off button to turn on the input device.
+The button is located on the electronics holder of the input device.

 How to add a gait
 ^^^^^^^^^^^^^^^^^